Tyrrrz/Tyrrrz.me/data/blog/unit-testing-is-overrated/Post.md

 It was only later, as I've experimented more and built more projects, that I started to realize that there are much better ways to approach testing and that **focusing on unit tests is**, in most cases, **a complete waste of time**.

-Aggressively popularized "best practices" often have a tendency of manifesting cargo cults around them, enticing developers to apply design patterns or use specific approaches without giving them a much needed second thought.
+Aggressively popularized "best practices" often have a tendency of manifesting cargo cults around them, enticing developers to apply design patterns or use specific approaches without giving them a much-needed second thought.
 In the context of automated testing, I find this prevalent when it comes to our industry's unhealthy obsession with unit testing.

 In this article I will share my observations about this testing technique and go over why I believe it to be inefficient.
 I'll also explain which approaches I'm currently using instead to test my code, both in open source projects and day-to-day work.

 _Note: this article contains code examples which are written in C#, but the language itself is not (too) important to the points I'm making._

 _Note 2: I've come to realize that programming terms are completely useless at conveying meanings because everyone seems to understand them differently.
-In this article I will be relying on the "standard" definitions, where unit testing targets smallest separable parts of code, end-to-end testing targets software's outermost entry points, while integration testing is for everything in-between._
+In this article I will be relying on the "standard" definitions, where unit testing targets the smallest separable parts of code, end-to-end testing targets software's outermost entry points, while integration testing is for everything in-between._

 _Note 3: if you don't feel like reading the entirety of the article, you can skip to the end for the summary._